appsody/website/content/docs/stacks/develop.md

 ### Templating

 Often in a stack, there are common values that are used across the image and template.
 It can be laborious to manually go through a stack and make changes to the values in every place they occur, especially if they change frequently, such as the version number.
-[Go templating](https://golang.org/pkg/text/template/) allows stack creators to declare values in their `stack.yaml` file and use templating constructs to refer to them throughout the stack; values can be changed in one place and always remain in sync.
+Appsody templating allows stack creators to declare values in their `stack.yaml` file and use templating constructs to refer to them throughout the stack; values can be changed in one place and always remain in sync.

 Templates are converted into their values before a stack is packaged.
-To use templating in your stack, wrap your templating variables with `{{ }}`.
-All variables are prepended with `.stack`.
+To use templating in your stack, wrap your templating variables with `{{.stack}}`.

 **Example usage:**